meta-blog/Danto-multilingual/content/us/posts/How to Bake a Cake.md

       answer: "When properly stored in an airtight container, the cake can stay fresh for up to 3 days at room temperature."
 ---

-# How to Bake a Delicious Chocolate Cake

 Welcome to our guide on baking the perfect chocolate cake!

 {{< howto >}}

-## Frequently Asked Questions

 Before we wrap up, let's address some common questions: